eiraccc/star-drink/README.md

 Forget what you drank or how it tasted?
 Star Drink helps you record and rate every drink, from sugar and ice levels to toppings.
 Discover favorites through community reviews, search, and filters.

-Built with Next.js, React, Tailwind CSS, and TypeScript for a modern, fast, and SEO-friendly experience, with server-side Firebase support for secure data management.
+Built with Next.js, React, Tailwind CSS, and TypeScript for a modern, fast, and SEO-friendly experience, with server-side Supabase support for secure data management.

 ## 📷 Screenshot
 ![Star Drink Screenshot](public/screenshot.png)